Twitter Destroys Ivanka Trump Over Tweet Thanking Her Dad For Ending Family Separation Policy That He Started

 When he signed the executive order that he said ended the policy, in an Oval Office ceremony earlier on Wednesday, Trump himself credited his daughter, whom he said “feels strongly” about stopping the family separation, according to The Hill.

 “Ivanka feels very strongly.
 My wife feels very strongly about it.
 I feel very strongly about it.
-I think anybody with a heart would feel very strongly about it,” he responded Trump said.
+I think anybody with a heart would feel very strongly about it,” Trump said.

 Twitter wasn’t buying that claim either.